 An error trace is a sequence of declarations and statements in a source code of a module under verification and an environment model generated by Klever.
 Besides, within that sequence there are assumptions specifying conditions that a software model checker considers to be true.
 Declarations, statements and assumptions represent a path starting from an entry point and ending at a violation of one of checked requirements.
 The entry point analogue for userspace programs is the function main while for Linux loadable kernel modules entry points are generated by Klever as a part of environment models.
 Requirement violations do not always correspond to places where detected faults should be fixed.
 For instance, the developer can omit a check for a return value of a function that can fail.
 As a result various issues, such as leaks or null pointer dereferences, can be revealed somewhere later.

 Numbers in the left column correspond to line numbers in source files and models.
 Source files and models are displayed to the right of error traces.
 Fig. 22 does not contain anything at the right part of the window since there should be the environment model containing the generated main function but by default models are not demonstrated for users in the web interface.
 If you click on a line number corresponding to an original source file, you will see this source file as in Fig. 23.
+Error traces and source files are highlighted syntactically and you can use cross references for source files to find out definitions or places of usage for various entities.

 You can click on eyes and on rectangles to show hidden parts of the error trace (Fig. 24-Fig. 25).
 Then you can hide them back if they are out of your interest.
 The difference between eyes and rectangles is that functions with eyes have either notes (Fig. 26) or warnings (Fig. 27) at some point of their execution, perhaps, within called functions.
 Notes describe important actions in models.
 Warnings represent places where Klever detects violations of checked requirements.